 That research was all a long time ago – is it still relevant?

 That I can't readily answer, as I left the world of research for ever in 1976.
 It was highly regarded at the time by people whose opinion I respected and valued – please see the About / Education unit.

 A lot of it may well have been rediscovered, and published elsewhere.
 I would still like, however, to lay claim to priority – the El Dorado of scientific research.

-Whilst preparing content for my Web Wizard (please see the About / Web Wizard section) to work his magic on, I have indeed become
+Whilst preparing content for my Web Wizard (please see the About / Web Wizard unit) to work his magic on, I have indeed become

-aware of subsequent publications – please see the Academic / Manuscripts / Further Links section.
+aware of subsequent publications – please see the Academic / Manuscripts / Further Links unit.

 It is also worth remembering that the dazzling advances in computer processing power and memory capacity, plus the advent of parallel processing and optimising compilers, have rendered some of the 1970's preoccupations with programming efficiency and economy rather delightfully archaic.
 It was only shortly before my departure in 1976 that the working memory of the Rutherford Laboratory IBM 370/195 was upgraded to (nearly) one megabyte (sic).